 There’s something special about riding the back roads and bike paths to reach these small farms, and the best is to be welcomed in for a farm-fresh snack or dinner!
 Even farm-to-table restaurants pale in comparison to enjoying a meal right on the spot where your food was grown and just harvested.

-Each month during the growing season you’ll experience a evolving sampling of the freshest chilies, greens, beans, beets, carrots, lettuces, sweet corn, garlic, kale, onions, peas, potatoes, pumpkins, squash, tomatoes, pastured eggs and more.
+Each month during the growing season you’ll experience an evolving sampling of the freshest chilies, greens, beans, beets, carrots, lettuces, sweet corn, garlic, kale, onions, peas, potatoes, pumpkins, squash, tomatoes, pastured eggs, and more.
 And, when you’re lucky, there are sometimes special varieties that most people have never tried or even heard of before.

 Although the Colorado climate is best suited for dry-tolerant crops like hay and wheat and livestock grazing, numerous irrigation ditches – some originally hand-dug – bring snowmelt out from the Indian Peaks to Boulder area farms out allowing vegetables, berries and fruit trees to flourish.